Wainwright’s Tour in the Lake District

 Article by Chris Butterfield

 In 2021, the Whitsuntide season marked the 90th anniversary of Alfred Wainwright’s notable Lake District Tour in 1931, often referred to as the ‘Grand Tour.’
 This journey held significant personal importance for Wainwright following a transformative experience in 1930.
-During this initial visit, Wainwright, alongside his cousin Eric, ventured into the Lake District, arriving at Windermere on 7 June.
+During this initial visit, Wainwright, alongside his cousin Eric Maudsley, ventured into the Lake District, arriving at Windermere on 7 June.
 Their first destination, Orrest Head, presented a stunning panoramic view that positively impacted Wainwright and his future.

 Motivated by this pivotal experience, Wainwright returned to his home in Blackburn with a lingering memory of the Lake District’s beauty.
 This memory fueled his desire to embark on a more extensive exploration of the area.
 The subsequent trip, conceived as a comprehensive tour, aimed to encompass every lake, mountain, and valley within the district.
 This ambitious plan materialised into a challenging 102-mile trek, which Wainwright decided to undertake over six days.